graphops/launchpad-charts/charts/nwaku/README.md

 $ helm install my-release graphops/nwaku
 ```

-Once the release is installed, celo will begin syncing.
+Once the release is installed, nwaku will begin syncing.
 You can use `kubectl logs` to monitor the sync status.
 See the Values section to install Prometheus `ServiceMonitor`s and a Grafana dashboard.

 ## JSON-RPC

 ### Built-in JSON-RPC

-You can access JSON-RPC via the stateful node `Service` (`<release-name>-celo-stateful-node`) on port `8545` by default.
+You can access JSON-RPC via the stateful node `Service` (`<release-name>-nwaku`) on port `8545` by default.

 ## Enabling inbound P2P dials

-By default, your celo node will not have an internet-accessible port for P2P traffic.
+By default, your nwaku node will not have an internet-accessible port for P2P traffic.
 This makes it harder for your node to establish a strong set of peers because you cannot accept inbound P2P dials.
 To change this behaviour, you can set `statefulNode.p2pNodePort.enabled` to `true`.
 This will make your node accessible via the Internet using a `Service` of type `NodePort`.
-When using `statefulNode.p2pNodePort.enabled`, the exposed IP address on your celo ENR record will be the "External IP" of the Node where the Pod is running.
+When using `statefulNode.p2pNodePort.enabled`, the exposed IP address on your nwaku ENR record will be the "External IP" of the Node where the Pod is running.
 When using this mode, `statefulNode.replicaCount` will be locked to `1`.

 ```yaml
 # values.yaml